 An installment agreement is a payment arrangement in which the IRS permits a taxpayer to pay delinquent tax liabilities over time.
 Once an installment agreement is established, the IRS will refrain from engaging in enforced collection action, like the levy of bank accounts or wages, while the taxpayer remains current with all future tax filing and payment obligations.

-For many taxpayers with large tax debts, an installment agreement is an attractive way to obtain tax debt relief.
+For many taxpayers with large tax liabilities, an installment agreement is an attractive way to obtain tax relief.
 That said, there are many things to consider before entering into an installment agreement.
 For example, interest and penalties continue to accrue on the outstanding balance of the tax liability until the liability is paid in full.

 At Daniel Rosefelt & Associates, our tax professionals have extensive experience negotiating installment agreements with the IRS and state tax authorities.
 We know the advantages and disadvantages of such agreements and how to conduct fruitful negotiations that achieve our clients’ goals.

 Tax relief may be just a phone call away.
 Contact us at (301) 656-4424 or reach out by completing our ten-second contact us form to know your real options.
 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland.

 Reaching An Installment Agreement Presents Many Challenges

 Negotiation of a realistic installment agreement within the taxpayer’s means is often difficult and requires substantial knowledge about IRS guidelines and regulations.
 Determination of the minimum monthly installment payment that will be acceptable to the government depends upon the application of IRS income and expense standards to the facts of the case.
 These regulations and guidelines include IRS local and national standards for allowable expenses used to evaluate your installment offer and proposed payment amount.